Chapter 3 : In the Valley of the Kings

 In the Valley of the Kings

 The sun was hot for so late in the year.
-Three years in this place and I still wasn't used to this damned unending summer.
+I still wasn't used to this damned unending summer.
 Damned weather, damned place.
 It wasn't even a real valley, just a big ditch carved out by water during the rainy season.
 Whoever called it the Valley of the Kings was looking for romance, not practicality when he - it always men who did the naming, thanks to Adam - chose that name.
 Honestly, how much romance can anyone find in a graveyard filled with bodies that have been decomposing for the past two thousand years?
 There is the treasure aspect to take into account, and after Rider Haggard and that Stoker fellow had it seemed like everyone and their mother wanted a piece of it, but few of the tombs they'd uncovered these last few years had contained more than smashed pottery and an empty sarcophagus.

 Until now.
 Until Tutankhamun.